 Once the material has rested, it’s delivered to the river and rigorously washed for 20 minutes, and beaten against river stones to get rid of excess dye.
 This process, known as the Bichalna, requires both strength and care, as any smudges or stains that occur from improper washing are permanent.

-The fabric is then fixed and finished within the Bhatti process, where the material is boiled during a mixture of water, Alizarin, and Dhavda flowers.
+The fabric is then fixed and finished within the Bhatti process, where the material is boiled with a mixture of water, Alizarin, and Dhavda flowers.
 The fabric is constantly shifted and turned with long sticks as the temperature of the solution is slowly increased, which aids in the proper development of the colors.

 The whole process takes from four to 6 hours.
 Finally, the bagh print fabric is bleached and washed three more times before the fabric is complete.